 The best way to plan for a family garden space that meets the needs of all family members is to get their input from the start.
 It’s no different from being in a think tank at work.
 You always generate ideas that you didn’t expect or hadn’t considered and sometimes they end up being the ones your run with.
 Just set expectations before you start, that not every idea can be included.
 You can start by asking questions like:

-- What have they seen work really well?
+- Have they seen something that works really well?

-- What type of play do they love?
+- Is there a certain type of play they love?

 - What have they grown out of?

-- What plants would they like to grow?
+- Are there any favourite plants they would like to grow?

-- What toys do they like playing with outside?
+- Do they like playing with similar toys outside?

 - Ask them to think of the different seasons, and what they do at different times of the year.